 some of the lucky ones…

 Videos like this one produced by the wonderful people at Mino Valley Farm Sanctuary (Northern Spain) remind us that there are glimmers of hope, always.
 Watch eight rescued laboratory rabbits experience their first taste of freedom!

 inside the monkey lab: the ethics of testing on animals

 Animals as Products

-Many breeds of animals are used including dogs, cats, monkeys, mice, rats, rabbits, sheep, pigs.
+Globally, many breeds of animals are used including dogs, cats, monkeys, mice, rats, rabbits, sheep, pigs.
 These animals are often referred to as ‘products’, not animals.

 One animal dies in a laboratory in the USA every second, in Japan every two seconds and in the UK every twelve seconds – British Union for the Abolition of Vivisection (BUAV).
 See Australia’s national statistics here.

 Why a Beagle?

 Beagles are preferred chiefly because of their docility (they are easy to handle) and because they have short hair (easy to maintain).